Mzwa1080/Playing-With-Matches/show-a-number.md

 <!--codex ignore just-->
 To commit your changes to git, run `git commit -m "my message"`.
 The message should be something to remind you of the changes you've just made.
 You might write `git commit -m "Added my first number"`.

+You should commit your code early and often.
+A commit should contain a small but meaningful change to your code, and should be a complete and working piece of code.
+(This will be especially important when you're working on a shared codebase!
+Small commits are easier to work with and merge together.)

 ## Push it to GitHub